 How different is God from us?
 While we are quickly agitated by the little inconveniences and annoyances that people do around us, our God is “slow to anger and filled with unfailing love.”
 We are quick to gossip, judge, and blame others whereas our God does not accuse or treat us as we deserve.
 Do you know the distance between the earth and the heavens?
 How about from the east to the west?
 Oh, how our God loves us.

 God’s love changes the way we compete.
 No longer do we play in fear and self-doubt, but confidence and security.
-Instead of being chained by people’s opinions, we are set free to enjoy the game we love.
-Because of the blood of Jesus, our God does not stand as our accuser, but rather as our defender and advocate.
+Instead of being chained by people’s opinions, we are set free by the delight of our Heavenly Father, empowered to play with joy.
+All because of the blood of Jesus, our God does not stand as our accuser, but rather as our defender and advocate.
 It is for these reasons that sports do not have to be our hiding place.
-How often do we use sports as an escape from our sin or from the worries of this world?
+We often use sports as an escape, hoping our success will distract from our worries, failures, brokenness, and sin.
 Although the temptation is to run to them, sports can never be a refuge comparable to the love of God.

 Do you feel accused today?
 Are you carrying burdens?
 The challenge and opportunity you have is to abide in God’s unconditional love as your refuge.
 Recognize and trust the truth of His presence.
 When we surrender our lives into the loving hands of God, everything else finds its rightful place.
 Sports remain a game we enjoy and competition an opportunity to praise our Lord.